 Whereas, In March, we celebrate Intellectual and Developmental Disabilities Awareness Month.
 We recognize the value of inclusion.
 We recognize the importance of supports and services.
-We recognize that people with intellectual and developmental disabilities make the Commonwealth a better, more diverse place to live, cognizance of this event and participate fittingly in its observance And urge all the citizens of the Commonwealth to take
+We recognize that people with intellectual and developmental disabilities make the Commonwealth a better, more diverse place to live,

-Now, Therefore, I, Maura T. Healey, Governor of the Commonwealth of Massachusetts, do hereby proclaim March, 2023 to be,
+Now, Therefore, I, Maura T. Healey, Governor of the Commonwealth of Massachusetts, do hereby proclaim March 2025, to be,

-NTELLECTUAL DISABILITIES AND DEVELOPMENTAL AWARENESS MONTH
+INTELLECTUAL AND DEVELOPMENTAL DISABILITIES AWARENESS MONTH